Hyperbolic groupoids and duality: Gromov-hyperbolic metric spaces and graphs

 If $\gamma_1$ is any (not necessarily $V$-shaped) geodesic, then it is on distance at most 2 from a $V$-shaped geodesic connecting the same points, hence it is at distance at most 9 from any proper $V$-shaped path connecting the same points. \end{proof}

 We are ready now to prove that the graph $\Gamma_1$ (and hence also $\Gamma$) is Gromov-hyperbolic.
 Let $a, b, c\in\Gamma_1$ be arbitrary vertices.
-We have to prove that there exists a constant $\delta>0$ (not depending on $a, b, c$) such that geodesic triangle with the vertices $a$, $b$, and $c$ is $\delta$-thin.
-By the previous lemma, it is enough to show that every triangle of proper $V$-shaped paths with the vertices $a$, $b$, and $c$ is $\delta$-thin.
+We have to prove that there exists a constant $\delta>0$ (not depending on $a, b, c$) such that every geodesic triangle with the vertices $a$, $b$, and $c$ is $\delta$-thin.
+By the previous lemma, it is enough to show that every triangle of proper $V$-shaped paths with the vertices $a$, $b$, and $c$ is $\delta$-thin for some universal $\delta$.

 Let $l_{xy}$ for $xy\in\{ab, bc, ac\}$ be the depth of a proper $V$-shaped path $\gamma_{xy}$ connecting $x$ to $y$.
 Without loss of generality we may assume that $l_{ab}\ge l_{bc}\ge l_{ac}$ (see Figure~\ref{fig:triangle}).